-J&K: Three civilians killed, jawan killed in Kulgam gunfight
+J&K: 4 civilians killed, jawan killed in Kulgam gunfight

-Three civilians and a soldier have been killed after an encounter started between terrorists and security forces at Khudwani area of Kulgam District in South Kashmir on Wednesday.
-Meanwhile, Over 40 civilians were injured and admitted to the hospitals in Kulgam and Srinagar.
+Four civilians and a soldier have been killed after an encounter started between terrorists and security forces at Khudwani area of Kulgam District in South Kashmir on Wednesday.
+Meanwhile, Over 4 4 civilians and an army jawan killed in an encounter in Kulgam, J&K0 civilians were injured and admitted to the hospitals in Kulgam and Srinagar.

 Local residents started pelting security personnel with stones, leading to clashes in which around 20 civilians were also injured.